 At the end of November 2022, the Consolidated Entity commenced a restructuring process in order to reduce expenses and cash burn.
-The restructuring plan is intended to allow the company to achieve cash flow breakeven by the end of 2023 and included elimination of the following C-level positions: CFO who resigned in late November 2022, CTO who resigned in December 2022 and has a transition plan until March 2023 and CEO who has resigned by end of March 2023.
-The leadership of those positions will be replaced by current LatamAutos' employees with the appropriate expertise.
-During 2022 and the first months of 2023 the Consolidated Entity has received financial support from the Chairman to meet its obligations with employees and third parties.
+The restructuring plan is intended to allow the company to achieve cash flow breakeven in the mid-term.
+The plan included elimination of the following C-level positions: Chief Financial Officer (CFO), Chief Technology Officer (CTO) and Chief Executive Officer (CEO).
+Those positions were replaced by current LatamAutos ́ employees with the appropriate expertise.